topolvm/pvc-autoresizer/README.md

 allowVolumeExpansion: true
 ```

-To allow auto volume expansion, the PVC to be resized need to specify the upper limit of
+To allow auto volume expansion, the PVC to be resized needs to specify the upper limit of
 volume size with the annotation `resize.topolvm.io/storage_limit`.
+The value of `resize.topolvm.io/storage_limit` should not be zero,
+or the annotation will be ignored.

-The PVC must have `volumeMode: Filesystem` too.
+The PVC must have `volumeMode: Filesystem`, too.
-You can also set the upper limit of volume size with `.spec.resources.limits.storage`, but it is deprecated.
-If both are present, the annotation takes precedence.

 ```yaml
 kind: PersistentVolumeClaim